 Building Block 3: Data Processing Module

-The third building block of the device is the data processing module.
+The third building block of an IoT device is the data processing module.
 This is the “computer” that processes the data, performs local analytics, stores data locally, and performs any other computing operations at the edge.

 You don’t need to be an expert in computer architecture to have a robust conversation with your Engineering team about this module.
 Your role should be to understand the overarching goal of the product and ask the right questions that will guide your team to the right decisions.
 The two most important considerations to focus on are: